Assassin's Creed Valhalla will let you explore major UK cities like London, Winchester, and York across four different Kingdoms

 In what Ismail describes as an "incredible period in history," players will be taking on the role of a Viking by the name of Eivor who leads his people to resettle in England.
 But of course, it won't be smooth sailing, and plenty of bloody battles are no doubt in Eivor's future.
 With new features including raiding and assembling raiding parties on longships, Valhalla will be fit to bursting with Viking action.

-We already know the latest Assassin's Creed will present you with the choice to play as a man or a woman protagonist, and will feature plenty of RPG elements to tuck into and customisable mercenaries who can be sent on raids elsewhere to help your pals.
-While we've only seen glimpses from the cinematic trailer so far, With the news that gameplay will debut during Xbox Series X stream next week, it'll be interesting to see just how much of the setting will be shown.
+We already know the latest Assassin's Creed will present you with the choice to play as a man or a woman protagonist, and will feature plenty of RPG elements to tuck into, as well as customisable mercenaries who can be sent on raids elsewhere to help your pals.
+While we've only seen glimpses from the cinematic trailer so far, the news that gameplay will debut during Xbox Series X stream next week, it'll be interesting to see just how much of the setting will be shown.

 Here's why Assassin's Creed Valhalla sounds like an ambitious step beyond Origins and Odyssey.